janvasiljevic/fri-dark-theme/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/janvasiljevic/fri-dark-theme/master/images/header.png" width="500" height="auto"/>
 </p>
-A dark theme for the FRI moodle online classroom based on the popular Monokai colour scheme.
+A dark theme for the FRI moodle online classroom based on the popular Monokai colour scheme with further customization possible.
 Requires the Stylus web browser extension.
-Supports auto-updating.
+There is no need to manually update the theme as auto-updating is on by default.
+Icon replacement now isn't guaranteed to work all the time, but this will be fixed in upcoming updates.

 ##  :gear: Installation